AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 ## Why use RBMs?
 - they excel when working with unlabeled data.
 Many real word data are unlabelled e.g. images, audio files.
 - they extract important features from the input
-- more efficent at Dimensionality Reduction than PCA
+- more efficient at Dimensionality Reduction than PCA

 # Week 5 - Autoencoders

 - unsupervised neural net that will find patterns in dataset by extracting key features. e.g. key points in a face for arbitrary task (e.g. detecting emotion later), by recreating the given input
 - used for Feature Extraction, Data Compression, **Learning generative models of data**, dimensionality reduction
-- can extract key image features, improve training times of other networks (through reducing # of dimensions), and improve seperability of dimensionally-reduced datasets compared to PCA
+- can extract key image features, improve training times of other networks (through reducing # of dimensions), and improve separability of dimensionally-reduced datasets compared to PCA

 ## Curse of Dimensionality
 - High dimensional data is a problem for ML tasks